okkibro/Spotify-RFID-Record-Player/README.md

 ## TODO:

-- Enable better shuffling for artists (now always plays first track first and the other random tracks)
+- Enable better shuffling for artists (now always plays first track first and the other random tracks).
-- Increase standard limit of playlist from 100 to infinity [link](https://stackoverflow.com/questions/39086287/spotipy-how-to-read-more-than-100-tracks-from-a-playlist?rq=1)
+- Increase standard limit of playlist from 100 to infinity [link](https://stackoverflow.com/questions/39086287/spotipy-how-to-read-more-than-100-tracks-from-a-playlist?rq=1).
-- Add functionality to skip to next track when scanning currently playing track
+- Add functionality to skip to next track (in queue) when currently playing track is scanned again.
-- Add functionality to add track to queue instead of skipping currently playing track
+- Add functionality to add track to queue instead of skipping currently playing track.
-- Add start-up script template to enable script to be automatically executed at startup